 Marcy had a very caring heart and was always willing to be a help to others.
 She loved people in general and she had a generous nature that led her to share her resources.
 She loved birds, chipmunks, and squirrels.
 She was thrilled to watch the daily horde that came to the table she spread with seed, corn, and even peanuts.
 Even with these creatures she displayed her generosity.

 Recently, Marcy began to attend the Church of Jesus Christ of Latter-Day Saints in Wellsville, with her friend, Brenda.

-A memorial service is being planned at a time to be announced.
+Visitation will be held at Baker- Swan Funeral Home in Andover at 3:00 pm, May 29, a service following at 4:00 pm.
 Arrangements are under the direction of Baker-Swan Funeral Home, Andover.
 Online condolences may be offered at www.baker-swan.com.